tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The output (model-updates.txt) is reported here:

-{::include ./diffs/pkt/model-updates.txt}
+{::include ./diffs/te-pkt-types/model-updates.txt}

 {: #options}

 # Option Considered for updating RFC8776

-RFC Editor Note: please remove this appendix before publication.
+RFC Editor: please remove this appendix before publication.

 The concern is how to be able to update the ietf-te-types YANG module published in {{!RFC8776}} without delaying too much the progress of the mature WG documents.